Calendar How-To: For CMS Users

 Note: You cannot alter the event registration form.
 If you need to setup a more detailed event RSVP, please use the survey tool.
 This feature is only available to CMS users.
 Other members of the School community will not see this option when adding an event to the calendar and will need to continue to use the survey tool for event registrations.

-You will be able to view your registrations via the registrations link.
+You will be able to view your registrations via the RSVP link under the Events tab.

 Click on the registration to see the details about who signed up.
 You can download the information to Excel or print the list.

 From the event details form, click the Delete event link located in the top right corner.
 This will remove the event from the calendar.